 With a breakdown comes a breakthrough

 From here you can either applaud or judge because after yesterday’s meltdown and 12 hours sleep – I have decided to revel in my vulnerability and be proud of the risks I continue to take.

 You see, I was so bound up in fear and unworthiness that I knew something had to give.
 In my experience, whenever there is breakdown there is breakthrough.
 So with the bones of imminent change baking in the oven I put myself into bed very early and joyously awoke 12 hours later.
 Ask any health practitioner what the key to good health is and I guarantee they will all say, “Sleep!”.
 Recently I started making noises to my bestie that I have little to show for my life, to which of course, he scoffed and rolled his cyber eyes.

 I whined through a shimmy of unworthiness to my sweetheart who promptly corrected me that a lack of financial or material gain has absolutely nothing to do with self-worth.
 “Wha’dya mean?”
 I asked through a shaking cup of green tea.
 “Well”, he said, “Money was invented as a way of storing the excess labour you have output.
 It has nothing to do with self-worth.”

-I thought about this – a lot – while I packed away the dishes from that morning’s cooking class.
+While I packed away the dishes from that morning’s cooking class, I thought about this – a lot.
 I realized I needed to remove the emotion from the situation I had created.
 I have placed so much fear and anguish around what I don’t have, that it is an outdated harness holding me back.

 “The core of shame and fear and the struggle for worthiness is also the birthplace of joy, creativity, of belonging, of love.”